 If you follow the news, you will have noticed that there is a new phenomenon in our society that has been dubbed the "Cancel Culture" by its critics.
-A recent example is the news that the Major League Baseball Allstar Game has been moved from Atlanta, Georgia to Denver, Colorado.
-What is the reason?
-A vocal group of individuals in our country disapproved of Georgia's new voter registration law and wanted to punish Georgia.
-They were able to convince Major League Baseball to move this annual classic.
-My intention is not to debate the rightness or wrongness of this move or whether the facts were properly presented and weighed.
-I simply want to point out that there is an intolerance for certain ideas in our country and some individuals are determined to weigh out retribution for those ideas.
+My intention is not to debate the rightness or wrongness of any particular event or whether the facts are properly presented and weighed in those situations.
+I simply want to point out that there is an intolerance for certain ideas in our country and some individuals are determined to dish out retribution for those ideas.

 While this phenomenon may be new to our country, it is not new to history.
 Examples abound.
-It occurred to me when I read in our lesson from Acts that the Sadducees were annoyed so they had Peter and John arrested.
+This came to mind when I read in our lesson from Acts.
+The Sadducees were annoyed with Peter and John.